joshuaduffy/dota2api/docs/source/responses.rst

 get_live_league_games()
 ***********************

-Returns a dictionary with a list of ``leagues`` within.
+Returns a dictionary with a list of league ``games`` within.

 ``tower_state`` -- see :ref:`towers_and_barracks`.

+``player::team`` -- see :ref:`team_id`.

 .. code-block:: text

     {
-        [league]
+        [games]
         {
+            league_id               - ID for the league in which the match is being played league_tier             - ?
+            league_series_id        - ?
             [players]               - list of all players in the match {
-                account_id          - 32-bit account ID
+                account_id          - Unique account ID
                 name                - in-game display name
-                hero_id             - Hero ID
+                hero_id             - Unique hero ID
-                team                - Team the player is o }
+                team                - Team the player is on }
+            series_id               - ?
+            series_type             - ?
+            stage_name              - ?
-            radiant_team            - information about the Radiant team dire_team               - information about the Dire team lobby_id                - ID for the match's lobby spectators              - number of spectators (at time of request) tower_state             - state of *all* towers
+            game_number             - Game number of the series radiant_series_wins     - Number of wins by Radiant during the series dire_series_wins        - Number of wins by Dire during the series tower_state             - state of *all* towers in the match spectators              - Number of spectators watching
-            league_id               - ID for the league in which the match is being played }
+            lobby_id                - ID for the match's lobby stream_delay_s          - (?)
+Delay in seconds that match replay is delayed
+        }
     }